samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ***An Iuz Arc.*** The conflict between adventurers and Iuz might follow this broad outline:

-- **Levels 1–4.** Early in their adventuring careers, the characters might face what appear to be ordinary toughs who are disrupting mining operations near the Free City of Greyhawk (see “[Beyond the City Walls](#BeyondtheCityWalls)” in this chapter), only to discover these toughs are agents of some greater villain.
+- **Levels 1–4.** Early in their adventuring careers, the characters might face what appear to be ordinary toughs who are disrupting mining operations near the Free City of Greyhawk (see "[Beyond the City Walls](#BeyondtheCityWalls)" in this chapter), only to discover these toughs are agents of some greater villain.
 The identity of this villain remains a mystery—for now.
-If you use the adventure “[Miner Difficulties](/sources/dnd/dmg-2024/creating-adventures#MinerDifficulties)” from [chapter 4](/sources/dnd/dmg-2024/creating-adventures), NPCs speaking to the characters might assume the trouble in the mine is related to these toughs and their bullying.
+If you use the adventure "[Miner Difficulties](/sources/dnd/dmg-2024/creating-adventures#MinerDifficulties)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures), NPCs speaking to the characters might assume the trouble in the mine is related to these toughs and their bullying.
-- **Levels 5–10.** You might use the adventure “[Horns of the Beast](/sources/dnd/dmg-2024/creating-adventures#HornsoftheBeast)” from [chapter 4](/sources/dnd/dmg-2024/creating-adventures) to introduce an agent of Iuz to the characters.
+- **Levels 5–10.** You might use the adventure "[Horns of the Beast](/sources/dnd/dmg-2024/creating-adventures#HornsoftheBeast)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures) to introduce an agent of Iuz to the characters.
 After their return from that expedition, they start having unpleasant encounters with the City Watch in Greyhawk.
 Eventually, they discover that Captain-General Sental Nurev is being manipulated by the leaders of Stoink, a petty fief in the Bandit Kingdoms.
 When the characters undertake an expedition into that dangerous realm to confront Stoink’s leaders and free the captain-general’s captive brother, they discover that the villains were agents of Iuz.
 - **Levels 11–16.** Iuz and the Horned Society launch an all-out invasion into the Shield Lands, overwhelming its defenses and moving toward Furyondy.
 The characters might have adventures to muster forces in surrounding lands and bring them to Furyondy’s defense or hinder Iuz’s advance.
 - **Levels 17–20.** Finally, the characters discover that Iuz’s assault is merely a cover to distract the southern realms from his true aim: retrieving the [Eye and Hand of Vecna](/magic-items/9228608-eye-and-hand-of-vecna) from an ancient keep on Lake Quag.
 The characters confront Iuz at the shores of the lake, perhaps facing a terrible choice: Will they wield the power of Vecna to stop Iuz, or will they risk Iuz wielding that awful might against them?